Venkatadattak/credit-card-clustering-R-PYTHON-/README.md

 # credit-card-clustering-R-PYTHON-
-The clustering analysis on credit card data to develop customer segmentation and to define marketing strategy Edwisor 1.1 Problem Statement
+The clustering analysis on credit card data to develop customer segmentation and to define marketing strategy Edwisor 1.1 Problem Statement<br>
-This case requires trainees to develop a customer segmentation to define marketing strategy.
-The sample dataset summarizes the usage behaviour of about 9000 active credit card holders during the last 6 months.
+This case requires trainees to develop a customer segmentation to define<br>
+marketing strategy.
+The sample dataset summarizes the usage behaviour of about<br>
+9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioural variables.
 I found that there are four types of purchase behaviour so I decided to cluster based on their purchase behaviour.